luomus/laji-api/diary.md

 Moved from "/formPermission" to "/form/permissions".
 Backward compatibility is kept.

+## Checklist versions endpoint

+Moved from "/checklistVersions" to "/checklist-versions".
+Backward compatibility is kept.

 ## Named places

 * Getting existing place without edit rights returns 403 instead of 404